Institute-for-Risk-and-Uncertainty/pba-for-python/README.rst

 PBA is a probability bound analysis library for Python that allows one to create and calculate with probability distributions, intervals, and probability boxes (p-boxes) within Python.

 Probability distributions can be specified using ``pba.distname(**args)`` where *distname* is any of the named distributions that scipy.stats supports.
-For instance,   pba.laplace(2,1) specifies a Laplace distribution with mean and variance 2.
+For instance,   pba.N(0,1) specifies a Normal distribution with mean 0 and variance 1.
 P-boxes can be created by using interval arguments for these distributions.
-Intervals can be created using ``pba.I(lo, hi)`` where *lo* and *hi* are expressions for the lower and upper limits of the interval.
+Intervals can be created using ``pba.I(left, right)`` where *left* and *right* are expressions for the lower and upper limits of the interval.

 Features
 --------